cjphawes/green-unity-project-1/README.md

 ### Fixed Bugs

-- Become a member page FAQ's caused the background image to move upon opening of the individual FAQ's, I was able to find a suitable fix for this by making the image center of the screen, there is still some movement but it's 100x better than it was.
+- Become a member page FAQ's section caused the background image to move upon opening of the individual FAQ's, I was able to find a suitable fix for this by making the image center of the screen, there is still some movement but it's 100x better than it was.
 - First time testing the performance, images massively made the webpage load time slow aswell as the animations.
 To correct this I reduced my image file sizes, changed their formats to webp and re-sized them.

 ---